 Figure 4: Estimated D-meson pT distributions

-The next two figures (Figure 5 and 6) show the updated resolution for the two key measurements of HFT, the elliptical flow parameter v2 (fig. 5) and the flavor suppression factor RCP(fig. 6).
+The next two figures (Figure 5 and 6) show the updated expected performance for the two key measurements of HFT, the elliptical flow parameter v2 (fig. 5) and the flavor suppression factor RCP(fig. 6).
 The error bars are estimated using the results of the new simulation.
-If we compare fig.5 with the one in the HFT proposal we will see that our new, more refined analysis leads to slightly smaller errors at low transverse momenta (mainly due to a better PID analysis module) and an increase (by almost a factor of two) of the errors at the largest pT values (mainly due to better background evaluation).
+If we compare the newest result with the one shown at the HFT CD0 review (top) proposal we will see that our new, more refined analysis leads to slightly smaller errors at low transverse momenta (mainly due to a better PID analysis module) and an increase (by almost a factor of two) of the errors at the largest pT values (mainly due to better background evaluation).